filefilego/documentation/src/docs/README.md

 <Bit/>

-We have seen the rise of the Internet from the first days until now.
-Open internet suffers from big corporations and ISPs which censor freedom of speech.
-We have seen acts and statements such as SOPA, PIPA, ACTA and so many more from law-makers with the goal of controlling the Internet and the flow of information.

-These days it's extremely difficult for sites like WikiLeaks, thepiratebay, and so on to operate without interruption and pressure from different oppressing parties.
-With these in mind, we have developed the FileFileGo protocol and stacks to allow users to access and share data without a single point of failure.

-A Peer-to-peer data-sharing network with indexing/tracking, storage, full-text search, and incentive mechanism form a decentralized network that allows users to share data without a single point of failure and censorship.
-The architecture is designed in a way to prevent censorship and privacy issues, improves data availability with an incentive system based on game-theory concepts, and achieves fault-tolerance.
-To solve these challenges we propose a Peer-to-peer and decentralized data sharing network (Filefilego) for the web3 era.
+The FileFileGo protocol is a peer-to-peer data-sharing network designed for the web3 era, with an incentive mechanism, full-text search, storage, and indexing/tracking.
+Its decentralized architecture enables users to share data without censorship or a single point of failure.
+By leveraging game-theory concepts, FileFileGo incentivizes participation and ensures data availability while achieving fault-tolerance and preserving privacy.

-Filefilego is not controlled by any individual.
-It's a joint effort by the Open-source community.
-The coin distribution is designed to be as fair as possible, with the emission of 15 Zaran (the native currency) per block which is divided by 2 every 24 months.

-Filefilego is launched fairly - free of ICO/STO/IEO or pre-mine.
-We rely on a current PoA (Proof of Authority) consensus algorithm which will eventually be replaced by a PoS (Proof of Stake) to allow more parties to participate in the project.
-Support the movement by contributing to the project and develop innovative ideas that respect our digital rights, privacy, freedom of information, freedom from Internet censorship, and net neutrality.
+As the internet has grown, it has become increasingly vulnerable to censorship and control by large corporations and ISPs.
+Governments have also attempted to regulate the flow of information online, making it challenging for platforms like WikiLeaks and The Pirate Bay to operate without interruption.
+The FileFileGo protocol was developed to address these issues and enable users to access and share information freely.

+FileFileGo is an open-source community project, with no centralized control or ownership.
+Its coin distribution is designed to be fair, with an emission of 40 FFG per block that decreases by half every 24 months.
+The protocol is launched without ICO/STO/IEO or pre-mine, relying on a Proof of Authority consensus algorithm that will eventually transition to Proof of Stake to allow more stakeholders to participate.

+By supporting FileFileGo, users can help promote digital rights, privacy, freedom of information, and net neutrality.
+We encourage contributions and innovative ideas to ensure that the internet remains an open and decentralized platform.

 ## Why Filefilego

-Let us first demonstrate the problems of existing file-sharing technologies and get a better understanding on what problems this project solves.
-Today, if we want to access some data over the Internet, we need to consider:
+To gain a better understanding of the problems that this project aims to solve, let us first examine the shortcomings of current file-sharing technologies.
+When accessing data online, several factors must be taken into consideration, including:

 1. **Where to find the data (Location)**